Ivan1248/deep-learning-uncertainty/README.md

 │   │   ├── datasets.py     # raw `Dataset` implementations
 │   ├── ioutils
 │   ├── models
-│   │   ├── components.py   # a higher-level abstractions of `tf_utils/layers.py` with an experimantal programming design
+│   │   ├── components.py   # abstractions/wrappers of `tf_utils/layers.py` with an experimantal programming design
 │   │   ├── modeldef.py     # `InferenceComponent` (model graph), `TrainingComponent` (inductive bias), `ModelDef` ((almost) all information that needs to be given to the `Model` inintializer)
 │   │   ├── model.py        # `Model` with methods such as `train`, `test`, `predict`, `save_state`, `load_state`, `load_parameters`
 │   │   └── tf_utils